micahstairs/bga-innovation/README.md

 - Install PHP (https://windows.php.net/download#php-7.3).

 #### Setting up your branch
 In order to submit changes to this repository you will need to eventually submit a pull request with your changes.
 This means you need to have your own local branch.
-Before running the following commands, make sure you are on the branch of this repository that you want to diverge from (e.g. `main`) and that you have called `git pull` so that you have the latest changes.
+Before running the following commands, make sure you are on the branch of this repository that you want to diverge from (e.g. `main-dev`) and that you have called `git pull` so that you have the latest changes.
 ```
 git branch johnsmith
 git checkout johnsmith